zaninime/planet-manager/README.md

 ## Interface with the lamp
 The lamp speaks a proprietary, inefficient and badly designed protocol that requires a TCP connection.
 Furthermore, there's an unofficial and unadvertised discovery protocol using UDP broadcast messages.
 The sockets are created differently based on the target class, mobile or Chrome.

-* Mobile apps use a Cordova plugin that use native calls in Java and Objective-C
+* Mobile apps use native classes bridged into the WebView using the native API exposed by Android and iOS
-* Chrome app use the [*Network Communications*](https://developer.chrome.com/apps/app_network) module
+* Desktop app takes advantage of the `dgram` and `net` modules natively compiled into Electron